wp-plugins/mowser-wordpress-mobile/readme.txt

 === Mowser Wordpress Mobile ===
 Contributors: mikerowehl
-Tags: mobile, formatting, xhtml, cellphone, handset, mowser, phone, pda, stylesheet, handheld Requires at least: 2.0.2
+Tags: mobile, formatting, xhtml, cellphone, handset, mowser, phone, pda, stylesheet, handheld, widget Requires at least: 2.0.2
-Tested up to: 2.3.2
+Tested up to: 2.3.3
-Stable tag: 2.4
+Stable tag: 2.5

 This plugin will detect mobile phones, and redirect to Mowser.com to display a mobile optimized version of the page.